Transparency and Professionalism of Drug Reimbursement Policy

 Given the high level of spending, TI Slovakia has been working to increase the transparency of the categorisation process.
-It believes that the process should be subject to transparency standards that allow for the widest possible public scrutiny.
-In particular, scrutiny around the entry of innovative, uncategorised medicines, medical device and dietetic foods.
+It believes that the process should be subject to transparency standards that allow for the ´biggest-possible public scrutiny.
+In particular, scrutiny around the approval of innovative, uncategorised medicines, medical devices and dietetic foods.

-Annually, the Ministry of Health receives near one hundred requests from pharmaceutical companies and other manufacturers to categorise a new drug, with decisions made by expert working groups on pharmacoeconomics.
+Annually, the Ministry of Health receives around one hundred requests from pharmaceutical companies and other manufacturers to categorise a new drug, decisions that are being made by expert working groups on pharmaeconomics.

 TI Slovakia has studied this process with a view to making recommendations designed to improve transparency and accountability.

-- Declarations of conflicts of interest of advisory group members is missing.
+- Declarations of conflicts of interest of advisory group members are missing.

 - The decisions are insufficiently justified and do not allow for control or public debate.

-- Advisory group membership is free, although they decide millions of euros per year, which increases the risk of bad or corrupt decisions.
+- Advisory group membership is free, although the group has the decision-making authority over millions of public means per year, which increases the vulnerability to bad or corrupt decisions.

-- Data on estimates from pharmaceutical companies and other manufacturers are not very reliable, which may undermine the quality of decision-making on funding priorities,
+- Data on estimates from pharmaceutical companies and other manufacturers is not very reliable, which may undermine the quality of the decision-making on funding priorities.

 - Introduce mandatory public declarations of conflicts of interest for the evaluators of drug applications.

-- To publish more detailed minutes on the discussions for/against the inclusion of medicines.
+- Publish more detailed protocols on the discussions for and against the inclusion of medicines.

 - Control the consumption of newly categorised medicines and the financial impact on the public health insurance as opposed to categorisation assumptions.

-- Publish categorization procedures in a more user-friendly form - open data.
+- Publish categorisation procedures in a more user-friendly form.